Mixtre/Mixtre/README.md

-<sub>Greetings!
+Greetings!
 This GitHub profile serves as a repository for my personal research works and projects.
-Here, I document and upload the research endeavors and projects I undertake, reflecting my learning, making, and studying processes.</sub>
+Here, I document and upload the research endeavors and projects I undertake, reflecting my learning, making, and studying processes.

 ![](https://komarev.com/ghpvc/?username=Mixtre&style=for-the-badge)